 I started the tour with a brief photo-stop at the Burj Al Arab (First so called 7 Star hotel).
 This hotel is surrounded by the majestic blue waters of Arabian Gulf.
 Its 320 Mt high and resembles a sail.
 After a small photo shoot, we moved to Dubai Marina, Jumeirah Beach, Residence and Palm Jumeirah.
 After that, we headed into the city of Dubai and reached directly to the Creek.
 A beautiful lake Creek parts the city in Dubai from the old traditional Dubai.

 We drove to Bastakiya: A part of old traditional Dubai.
 It’s known for wind tower houses.
 The houses are built in a way that it will keep the house cool in summers.
 It was an alternative for air-conditioning.
 India should try that.

 Then, finally, we moved to the last destination for the day ‘Gold Souk’ (Souk means Market).
 Here you will find more than 190 shops showing old and latest gold jewelry of all types.
 I felt that they are selling gold as any ordinary stuff because I have never seen so much of gold in the open market.

 If any nasty thought is crossing your mind.
 I would like to mention the city is under surveillance 24×7.
 If you will break any rule be prepared to pay challan at departure.

 If you are foodie then this city is for you.
 You will get very authentic food.
-Although, I was little surprised to see hundreds of South Indian restaurants but still I headed there as it happens to be my all-time favorite.
+Although, I was little surprised to see hundreds of South Indian restaurants.
+Still I headed there as it happens to be my all-time favorite.

 You will be surprised to hear that in 10.00 AED = 180.00 INR you will get a full-fledged meal.
 Even there were many convenient stores for fillers like juices, milk, chocolates etc at 1.00-3.00 AED